lubuntu-team/manual/source/3/3.2/3.2.19/Printers.rst

 Useage
 ------
-To view your print queue right click on the printer and right click view print queue or with the printer slected press :kbd:`Control+F` and if a job is held you can restart it.
+To view your print queue right click on the printer and right click view print queue or with the printer slected press :kbd:`Control+F` or :menuselection:`Printer --> View Print Queue` and if a job is held you can restart it.
 To view the properties of printer or make changes with :menuselection:`Printer --> Properties`.

 Screenshot
 ----------